 - Workbooks that are saved as Excel 95 workbooks can not be shared.
 Only Excel 97 and later versions allow us to share workbooks.

-Now you know how to enable the old Share Workbook feature in excel.
-You also know how to share a workbook in different versions of excel.
+Now you know how to enable the old Share Workbook feature in Excel.
+You also know how to share a workbook in different versions of Excel.
 So, have you tried to share your workbooks then?
 Please let us know in the comment section below.
 You can also reach us for further queries or suggestions.
-Do visit our ExcelDemy blog to explore more about excel.
-Stay with us and keep learning.